Patches should not mix code changes with code formatting changes (except, perhaps, in very trivial cases.)

-For patches that either need to be nominated after they’ve landed in master, or that are known ahead of time to not not apply cleanly to a stable branch (such as due to a rename), using a GitLab MR is most appropriate.
+For patches that either need to be nominated after they’ve landed in main, or that are known ahead of time to not not apply cleanly to a stable branch (such as due to a rename), using a GitLab MR is most appropriate.
 The MR should be based on and target the staging/year.quarter branch, not on the year.quarter branch, per the stable branch policy.
 Assigning the MR to release maintainer for said branch or mentioning them is helpful, but not required.

 git rebase -i ...is your friend.
 Don’t be afraid to use it.